galaxtric158/Kingly-Hub/README.md

 > My script uses different user interface libraries for different games (some might be the same, though.)
 ## Interface libraries I used:
 * The Strongest Battlegrounds - FluentPlus (fork of the Fluent library.)
-* Fisch - Luna Interface Suite
+* Universal Hub - Luna Interface Suite